-If an individual discloses an incident of sex discrimination, sex-based harassment, or sexual misconduct to a mandatory reporter but does not wish for their information to be shared, does not wish for an investigation, or does not wish for a formal complaint to be pursued, the Title IX Coordinator will make every effort to respect this request and will evaluate the request against the Colleges responsibility to provide a safe, non-discriminatory environment for all students, faculty, and staff, including the complainant.
+If an individual discloses an incident of discrimination, sexual harassment, sexual misconduct, or retaliation to a mandatory reporter but does not wish for their information to be shared, does not wish for an investigation, or does not wish for a formal complaint to be pursued, the Title IX Coordinator will make every effort to respect this request and will evaluate the request against the Colleges responsibility to provide a safe, non-discriminatory environment for all students, faculty, and staff, including the complainant.
 The College designates its Title IX Coordinator as the individual responsible for evaluating confidentiality requests with the ability to consult as necessary with other College officials such as public safety or other threat assessment officials.
 As previously noted, there are times the College may not be able to honor this type of request.